-A London landmark is undergoing a detailed design study to secure its future.
-A review of Albert Bridge is being carried out by Kensington and Chelsea Council to ensure the bridge can cope with the weight and volume of today’s traffic.
+A London landmark is undergoing a rigorous architectural assessment to safeguard its future.
+A evaluation of Albert Bridge is being carried out by Kensington and Chelsea Council to ensure the bridge can deal with the weight and volume of today’s traffic.

-Deputy leader Cllr Daniel Moylan said:
+Cllr Daniel Moylan, deputy leader, said:

 “Transport for London has provided funding for us to develop detailed designs for strengthening the bridge and we hope this means they will go on and fund the restoration.”